sosodev/kinchan/README.md

 ### Passing Data to a Task

-A task's initialize function can accept options, just don't forget to call super
+A task's initialize method can accept options, just don't forget to call super

 e.g.